 At Cross Country Allied, we continually receive new travel MLT jobs and MLS jobs in a wide array of environments, schedules, and locations.

 The median medical lab tech salary was $52,330 in 2018, with the lowest 10 percent earning less than $29,910 and the highest 10 percent earning more than $80,330 according to the U.S. Bureau of Labor Statistics (BLS).
 Travel MLT salary and travel MLS salary reflect the range of permanent med techs; however, travel medical techs are paid in hourly compensation through their travel med tech company.
-In addition to their hourly pay, travel medical technologists and technicians who work with Cross Country Allied receive referral and completion bonuses, comprehensive health benefits, subsidized or free housing, and more!
+In addition to their hourly pay, travel medical technologists and technicians who work with Cross Country Allied receive referral bonuses, comprehensive health benefits, subsidized or free housing, and more!

 Over the next decade, demand for medical laboratory technologists is expected to increase by 12 percent and demand for medical laboratory technicians is expected to increase by 14 percent according to the BLS.
 Growing demand is driven by the growing population of baby boomers and by increased prenatal testing.